Daredevil-suburbs/Daredevil-suburbs/README.md

 - Frameworks and libraries:
 - Databases:
 - Tools and platforms:
-  Visual Studio Code
+  Visual Studio Code,
-  Git
+  Git,
-  Docker
+  Docker,
-  PyTest
+  PyTest,
-  Microsoft Azure
+  Microsoft Azure,
   pip

 ## 📫 How to reach me